stevo95/SportsRadar/README.md

 <br>

 ### Map screen | About event | Users attending
 After logging in, user lands on the map page where all the availible events are visible.
+Application gets the users geolocation to locate him on the map.
 By clicking an event pin a modal with event info appears.
 The user can either join the event, or cancel the attandance if already joined.
 Clicking the "Attending" text will show a list with all users attending the event.
 <img src="./ReadmeLogos/screens/map.jpg" height="auto">
 <br>
 ### Create event modal